By:

 Here's the thing: salespeople and content experts don't always speak the same language.
 Your content manager might get the answer from the content expert, but it might not be worded the way sales would like it.

 If sales don't find the content useful, they won't use it either.
-Pretty soon, you might find that the entire buy-in of the team for implementing They Ask, You Answer begins to crumble.
+Pretty soon, you might find that all the buy-in from the Endless Customers implementation team starts to crumble.

 Therefore, we recommend doing a brief check-in with sales before a piece of content goes live.
 This doesn't have to take more than 15 minutes.
 All the content manager has to do is contact the salesperson who requested the piece and say 'Hey, this is what I produced.
 Is this in line with what you expected?'"

-Remember that the alignment between sales and marketing that is essential for They Ask, You Answer must be practiced throughout the content creation process.
-Otherwise, friction is likely to occur or the collaboration will break down.
+Remember, the alignment between sales and marketing that is essential to Endless Customers must be practiced throughout the content creation process.
+Otherwise, friction or disconnection is likely to occur.

 3. Have and use the right tools for ROI reporting

-Have and use the right tools for ROI reporting At They Ask, You Answer buy-in is essential.
-If you have sales, management and marketing on board, you can move mountains.
-But when that alignment and commitment begin to falter, you lose momentum and things get tough.
+Have and use the right tools for ROI reporting At Endless Customers, buy-in is essential.
+When you have sales, management and marketing on board, you can move mountains.
+But when that alignment and commitment start to falter, you lose momentum and things get tough.

-They Ask, You Answer is based on the belief that the content your company produces makes money.
-To keep your team engaged, you need to show that it works.
+Endless Customers is based on the belief that the content your company produces makes money.
+To keep your team engaged, you have to show that it works.

-If you are unable to tie business to closed deals, improved sales and more, you probably won't continue They Ask, You Answer because you can't show that it works.
+If you're not able to connect business with closed deals, improved sales and more, you probably won't continue with Endless Customers because you can't show that it works.

 This means you have to use HubSpot (or other tools) to prove that what you're doing works.